clearbluejar/clearbluejar.github.io/_posts/2023-01-22-callgraphs-with-ghidra-pyhidra-and-jpype.md

 ### Recap

 We covered quite a few topics in this post.
-From Ghidra and Python to Callgraphs and Markdown.
-If you have some feedback or direct questions, reach out to me on Twitter or comment in the [thread for the post](fillinlater).
+From Ghidra and Python, to callgraphs and Markdown.
+If you have some feedback or direct questions, reach out on Twitter or comment in the [thread for the post](fillinlater).